-Shahidur Rashid is a Senior Research Fellow in the Markets, Trade and Institutions Division of the International Food Policy Research Institute (IFPRI).
+Shahidur Rashid is a senior research fellow in the Development Strategy and Governance Division (DSGD) of the International Food Policy Research Institute (IFPRI).
 A native of Bangladesh, he received his Master of Social Science in Economics from the Chittagong University, Bangladesh in 1987 and a Ph.D. in Economics from the University of Illinois at Urbana-Champaign in 1999.

 - In November 2012, his latest co-edited book, Food and Agriculture in Ethiopia: Progress and Policy Challenges was launched in Addis, Ethiopia.
 Published by the University of Pennsylvania Press, this book presents highlights of IFPRI’s decades of research on food and agricultural policies in Ethiopia.